KirksvilleRobotics/SampleCode/TeleOp.md

 Buttons, bumpers, or the top hat (d-pad) represent a boolean value.
 They are `true` if the corisponding control is activated and `false` if it isn't.

-The left and right sticks and triggers return an integer value. `-128` if the stick is all the way down or all the way to the left, and `128` if the stick is all the way up or all the way right.
-You shouldn't check the sticks against a hard value like...
+The left and right sticks and triggers return an integer value from `-128` to `128`.
+In code the library's treat the stick's y-postion and x-postion as two seperate inputs. `-128` if the stick is all the way down or all the way to the left, and `128` if the stick is all the way up or all the way right.
+You **shouldn't** check the sticks against a hard value like 0 or 128 because the stick feedfac can be imprecise.
+You **should** instead use a range of values so the code actually activates.